apigee-labs/rapier/README.md

 The meaning of the first URL is "the resource that is referenced by the items property of the resource at `/todos`" — we are starting at `/todos` and following the `items` relationship declared in the data model.
 The second URL template indicates that we can form a query URL by appending the value of the `id` property of an `Item` on to the end of the URL `todos/items` to form a URL that will identify a single `Item`.

+If you want to see the generated OAS document for this API specification, [it is here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/openapispec-todo-with-id.yaml)

 \[2\] The format of the template is influenced by the convention specification `selector_location: path-segment`.
 Without that, the template would have been `/to-dos/items;{id}`